IconoclastXYZ/Voron/README.md

 - [Front top camera](https://core-electronics.com.au/lattepanda-5mp-uvc-camera.html) and [mount](https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/chri.kai.in/Angry_CAM_USB)
 - Rear under bed temperature sensor near the edge to better approximate when the bed had equilibrated (15C less at the edge underneath than from the sensor centrally under the heater pad)
 - [Bondtech LGX Lite extruder](https://www.bondtech.se/product/lgx-lite-large-gears-extruder/) with [this mount](https://github.com/Eytecz/LGX_Lite_Stealthburner_CW2_style_mount), which ends up weighing 183g with the mount and LDO motor vs 156g for the stock CW2
+  - [Front top camera mount](https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/chri.kai.in/Angry_CAM_USB) for a slimline [USB Camera](https://core-electronics.com.au/lattepanda-5mp-uvc-camera.html) because having to of the same cameras causes a conflict on the Raspberry Pi and only one is ever found

 </details>